lpassamano/gradebook/notes.md

   end
 end

-schema would only have 1 table for users.
+schema would only have 1 table for users, with a column for role_id

 would this make it so users initialized using Student.new and Instructor.new would be created in the users table?